oneforawe/config-repo/README.md

 to do some trouble-shooting once everything is set up.
 For instance, I had to use `brew link --overwrite python` after setting up on an old Mac system.

+6. Copy the git config file to the home directory, as a dot-file, and edit to fill in the email address.
+   `cp ~/.config-repo/config/git/gitconfig ~/.gitconfig`

 ## Development